“Should I do an MBA?”

-The first two are decent reasons, but I honestly can't think of another reason.
+The first two are decent reasons, but I honestly can’t think of another good reason.

 The third reason is one I often hear and find it impossible to argue with.
-You do you!
+You do you, after all!

 I’ve heard a lot of rationales for why a person would want an MBA, but many of them are ill informed.

-Here are some reasons NOT to get an MBA:
+Here are some reasons to get an MBA:

 - “Build a network”.
 An MBA gives you a network of sorts, but really, they’re just friends.
 You build better networks at jobs or in projects, where you’ve been in the trenches with people and see what they’re really made of (and they see what you’re made of).

 - “Get a brand name.”
 The brand name of every business school is mixed in some way.
 I’ve interviewed candidates from HBS, Columbia, Wharton, LBS and other schools and crushed their spirits when I poked holes in their presentations, and obviously didn’t give them jobs.
 And I’ve worked with many people with no MBA who were absolute weapons (looking at you, Ed, DK, Nino, Niko, etc.).
 The people who were great from those schools were great before they went to those schools — they lent their own branding to the school.

 - “Open doors”.
 You can open doors on your own.
 Go cold call, email, make friends.
 That’s all your business school is going to give you the courage to do.

 - “Take a mid-career break.”
 Such an expensive break.
 Even a six-month sabbatical surfing or eating your way through Europe would be cheaper.
 Usually a waste of time, unless you have very clear reasons for doing an MBA.
 Do one of the things below.

 So here are ten things that I think are more useful things than an MBA — the best alternatives to an MBA that I can think of.